Hello, and welcome to the latest edition of the Staff/Student Newsletter for Performance!

 “It’s been incredibly valuable,” said one student filmmaker.
 “You don’t often get everyone in the same room like this, and it’s made it so much easier to turn ideas into real projects.”

-“I found the networking event really interesting, I was able to talk to many 2nd/3rd years who have been creating projects for a while and 1st years like me, looking to be a part of these projects,” said Violet-Blue Fielder-van Kleeff, Level 4 Media and Performance.
+“I found the networking event really interesting, I was able to talk to many Level 5 and 6 year students who have been creating projects for a while, and Level 4 students like me looking to be a part of these projects,” said Violet-Blue Fielder-van Kleeff, Level 4 Media and Performance.
 “It was a really good event to get to meet like-minded people and I definitely recommend going.”

 Student directors also praised the event for its practical benefits.
 “I’ve already met actors I want to work with,” one director noted, adding that learning about the Sandy Agency was “a real bonus for anyone serious about building connections in theatre and film.”